BlueGranite/Cortana-Intelligence-Gallery-Content/Tutorials/MXNet-Azure-GPU/README.md

 In the screenshot above, we can see that the training is taking place on GPU  #3.

-If you are curious how to train the same model without GPU, simply change the default training context by adding “--cpu T”, which should produce a similar output (we also highly recommend Linux “htop” utility for monitoring CPU usage):
+If you are curious how to train the same model without GPU, simply change the default training context by adding `--cpu T`, which should produce a similar output (we also highly recommend Linux “htop” utility for monitoring CPU usage):